compsocialscience/summer-institute/2022/post-mortem.md

 __15th June:__ In the market and lemons theory framework, the third day of the summer institute was focused on gaining a deeper understanding of how stock markets operate.
 Several group activities were also conducted to demonstrate and educate stock market behavior.

-__16th June:__ The day started with a discussion on the eco chambers that could be seen on social media and a tutorial to help people comprehend the dynamic nature of opinion that results in such eco chambers.
+__16th June:__ The day started with a discussion on the echo chambers that could be seen on social media and a tutorial to help people comprehend the dynamic nature of opinion that results in such eco chambers.
 Additionally, we held two sessions with a strong emphasis on agent-based modeling and its practical application.
 The day's final session focused on issues when analyzing multilingual texts in languages with limited resources.

 __17th June:__ On the final day, we had a hands-on tutorial in continuation of the last session of the previous day.
 The tutorial focused on different text analysis approaches to dealing with text written in Hindi.
 After this session, before starting the presentations for group projects, we created breakout sessions.
 We asked all the participants to prepare a presentation through discussion among their group members.
 They were expected to present an idea with some literature background and the suggested approach to bring the idea on board.
 We had some really good presentations from the participants, followed by the closing ceremony.